wavefrontHQ/docs/pages/doc/start_trial.md

----Console
+---
 title: Start a Tanzu Observability Free Trial
 keywords: administration
 tags: [administration]
 sidebar: doc_sidebar
 permalink: start_trial.html
-summary: VMware offers a free trial of the Tanzu Observability service where you can explore all of the service capabilities.
+summary: We offer a free trial of the VMware Tanzu Observability service where you can explore all of the service capabilities.

 ---

-You can start a 30-day free trial of the Tanzu Observability (formerly known as VMware Aria Operations for Applications) service from the VMware Cloud Services Console.
+You can start a 30-day free trial of the VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) service from the VMware Cloud Services Console.

 ## Tanzu Observability and VMware Cloud Services